Applying for a Grant

 Is applying for a General Grant for the first time

-Previously received a grant but has not been funded in the past two years
+Previously received a General Grant but has not been funded in the past two years

-You will receive an automatic acknowledgement confirming that your inquiry was submitted.
+You will receive an automatic acknowledgement that confirms your inquiry was submitted.
 We typically will respond within 30 days to inform you if the Trustees will invite a full proposal.

 Letters of Inquiry are welcome at any time, however, we recommend that you follow these guidelines: